nmokey/klein-bottle/docs/index.markdown

 - Euler characteristic of 0, given by vertices - edges + faces
 - genus of 1, loosely meaning it has one hole

+Those first three are the most well-known properties, so let's break them down.
 If you have two pieces of paper and connect them, the edges that have been joined are lost.
 So what if we do the same with Möbius strips?
 Well, each strip has one edge, so if we connect them, both should be lost: we end up with a surface that has no edges: the Klein bottle.
 Neat!
 The Klein bottle also has zero volume because it does not doesn't separate the universe into two parts.

 Ok, so we understand what a Klein bottle is conceptually.
 The nice thing about topology is that it doesn't matter how we bend, stretch, or twist our surfaces (known as *continuous deformations*), they still retain the same properties - this is why a coffee mug is topologically equivalent to a donut.
 We just can't tear, glue, open/close holes in them or pass them through themselves.
 But what if we wanted to take away this freedom and look at some equations that can give us an idea of what "version" of a Klein bottle we're actually seeing?